Nervy England edge Pakistan to qualify for T20 World Cup semifinals

 Just as his team looked certain of victory, Brook fell after scoring his 100, triggering a late batting collapse that gave Pakistan some hope before it was crushed by a Jofra Archer boundary on the first ball of the 20th over to seal England’s win.

-Earlier, Sahibzada Farhan continued his imperious run-scoring form to score 63 runs off 45 balls that became the cornerstone of Pakistan’s innings.
+Earlier, Sahibzada Farhan continued his imperious run-scoring form to score 63 runs off 45 balls, which became the cornerstone of Pakistan’s innings.

 The opener was briefly supported by Babar Azam, who fell for 25 runs.